 Xi: China will avoid decoupling amid tension with US, Europe

-President Xi Jinping has spurned suggestions that China might decouple or separate itself from the U.S. and other trading partners, amid tension with Washington and Europe over technology and security
+Chinese resident Xi Jinping has spurned suggestions that his country might decouple or separate itself from the U.S. and other trading partners, amid tension with Washington and Europe over technology and security

 Speaking by video link from Beijing to a meeting of Asia-Pacific CEOs, Xi promised to open China’s market wider but announced no initiatives to respond to complaints the ruling Communist Party improperly subsidizes and shields technology and other industries from foreign competitors.